 By far the greatest part of Lesley-Jane’s concert diary is oratorio work, and her extensive experience encompasses the mainstream repertoire.
 She frequently performs works by Bach, Handel, Haydn, Mozart, Mendelssohn, Elgar and Verdi, as well as many more unusual pieces.
-She is also an exuberant performer when required, such that she is a popular choice for new works, and for large-scale pieces such as the Verdi Requiem or Vaughan Williams’s Sea Symphony.
+She is also an exuberant performer when required, such that she is a popular choice for large-scale pieces such as Vaughan Williams’s Sea Symphony or Elgar The Kingdom, and for new works in particular.

 Lesley-Jane is also in demand as a “vocal concerto” soloist, particularly from choirs and orchestras desiring a highlight feature in their concert.
 Her affinity with Mozart's Exsultate, jubilate and Bach's solo cantata Jauchzet Gott makes her a popular choice for this task.